Skip to content

 This article is for informational and educational purposes only and does not constitute medical or mental health advice.
 It is not a substitute for speaking with a qualified healthcare provider, licensed therapist, or other professional who can consider your individual situation.

-By staying informed about the anatomy, function, and health of the prostate gland, men and their loved ones can recognize problems early, seek appropriate care, and optimize wellbeing well into older age.
+By staying informed about the anatomy, function, and health of the prostate gland, men and their loved ones are better equipped to identify symptoms early, seek proper care, and preserve comfort, confidence, and wellbeing throughout life.

 Frequently Asked Questions